 What is Borderline Personality Disorder?

 We currently offer a free Peer Support Training course, no registration is necessary and you can learn at your own pace.
-From 1st July 2022 we will be offering an Introduction to DBT course, with over 100 lessons with videos, worksheets and exercises throughout.
+We also offer an Introduction to DBT course, with over 100 lessons with videos, worksheets, assessments and exercises throughout.
 Find out more on our eLearning page.

 If you need to talk to someone